 Dr. Cotsarelis’ first hair related study that I could find is dated all the way back from 1990.
 Since then, the doctor and his lab (sometimes in collaborative efforts with others) have been responsible for a number of groundbreaking discoveries in relation to androgenetic alopecia.
 These include crucial findings related to progenitor cells, prostaglandin D2, skin regeneration, Wnt signaling, wounding and more.

 Dr. Cotsarelis is a co-founder of Follica, a company of paramount importance to us in 2018.
 I therefore thought it would be of interest to find some important quotes and thoughts that Dr. Cotsarelis has given in the past two decades to major newspapers and scientific publications.
-The quotes give a good indication about the overall progression of hair loss research in the US during the past several decades.
-They also suggest major revisions in prognostications about when a cure for hair loss will finally arrive.

 Science News (need subscription)